SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 A restart is required for traffic collection to take effect.

-## Collecting Logs for JFrog Artifactory

-This procedure documents how to collect logs from JFrog Artifactory into Sumo Logic.

 ### Configure a Collector

 Configure an [Installed Collector](/docs/send-data/Installed-Collectors).

 ### Configure Sources